albertorugnone/githubber-roadmap/index.md

 In case editing of Markdown files is needed via github editor, the chrome plugin [Monaco Markdown Editor](https://chrome.google.com/webstore/detail/monaco-markdown-editor-fo/mmpbdjdnmhgkpligeniippcgfmkgkpnf/related) can be useful.

+Also editing diagram and embedding them directly to markdown it is useful.
+To do so, I chose drawio plugin for VSCode, editing svg file and embed it directly.
+Here an example embedding a diagram generade with Marmaid VSCOde Plugin

 ![Exampe](sample2.drawio.svg)
 ### Be able to include diagram